TXP07/Sperm-Segmentation-Project/README.md

 ```
 pip install opencv-python pycocotools matplotlib onnxruntime onnx
 ```
-Please download the SAM model and the weight file to the path in the folder segment-anything-main.
+Please download SAM model and the weight file to the path in the folder segment-anything-main.
 If it is not achieved，please modify the paths following.<br>
 4. **Check the path of sam**:Replace the paths of the SAM model and weight file in the code with the path you actually installed to.<br>
 <div align="center">
     <img src="Example Result/code.png" alt="drawing" width="500"/>